jamesleocodes/p_chem_CEVR/README.md

 # Log P and Log D
-#### Scripts for MLP, XGB, SVM and RF based regression for predicting LogP using SMRT data set.
+#### Scripts for MLP, XGB, SVM and RF based regression for predicting LogP/LogD using SMRT data set.